 MONDAY, 07 Oct., Berlin

 11.30 a. m.
 N.B.K.
-(Neuer Berliner Kunstverein) reception by Marius Babias, Director and meeting Candice Breitz,
+(Neuer Berliner Kunstverein) reception by Marius Babias, Director, and meeting with artist Candice Breitz

 07.30 p. m.
 Julia Stoschek Collection

 Before July 27th: members 80 €, guests 100 €

 After July 3rd: members 100 €, guests 120 €

 Students 35 €

 The AICA International Secretariat (3 persons), AICA International Office (1 person), Chairs of AICA International Committees (10 persons), speakers and special guests are exempted.

 Participation to the post-programme Berlin October 6th and 7th 2019:

 All attendants (AICA members, their guests and invited persons) pay the fee of 70 € and hotels accommodation.
 Those 70 € will be used for meals and transports.

 Thereafter registration will be possible at the congress by cash.